dob/classio-ruby/README.md

-(note that this README is an attempt at documentation before coding, and until gem version 1.0 is released all the functionality below isn't necessarily supported or tested yet.)
+(note that this README is an attempt at documentation before coding, and until gem version 1.0 is released all the functionality below isn't necessarily supported or tested.)

 ## DESCRIPTION ##